Skip to Content

 Wenceslas Square

-While not officially in Prague’s Old Town, Wenceslas Square is really close to Old Town, and well worth visiting while you are in the area.
+While not officially in Prague’s Old Town, Wenceslas Square is close to Old Town, and well worth visiting while you are in the area.

 Throughout history, Wenceslas Square has served as the main square for political demonstrations and acts of opposition against oppression.